 - The General Fund accounts for all activities except those required to be accounted for in other funds.
-The principal revenue sources are property taxes, grants and interest. - The Conservation Fund is a special revenue fund to account for special projects related to conservation.
-The Fund Balance in this fund is reserved for conservation projects. - The Building Reserve Fund is a capital project fund used to account for resources restricted for the acquisition or construction of specific capital items or projects.
-The Fund Balance in this fund is assigned for future capital projects.
+The principal revenue sources are property taxes, grants and interest. - The Conservation Grant Fund is a special revenue fund to account for special projects related to conservation.
+The Fund Balance in this fund is committed for conservation projects.

-The District also reports the following non-major fund:
+The District also reports the following non-major funds: